 “Exactly,” I answered.
 “The butterfly just seems too tame.”

 “Yes, I see what you mean,” Rex replied.
-“If we’re true to the text, the creatures are fairies who appear when night is at its darkest.
-I don’t think it could be created with lighting effects alone.”
+“If we’re true to the text, the fairies appear when night is at its darkest.
+I don’t think I could create that with lighting effects alone.”

 I thought not, but needed his input to be sure.

 He smiled at me and nodded, letting me know we were on the same page.
-I was excited by how easily we could share our ideas, and develop a concept through collaboration.
+I was excited by how easily we could share our ideas, and develop a concept just through conversation.